jwmullally/iscsi-target-ramdisk/README.md

 ### Configure the iSCSI Target

-Preparing an existing regular Windows 10 installation: For iSCSI boot to work, a persistent iSCSI connection to the target must already be configured.
-When Windows is booting normally, this iSCSI connection will be disconnected and unused.
+To prepare an existing regular Windows 10 installation for iSCSI boot, a persistent iSCSI connection to the target must be configured.
+When Windows is booted normally from local storage, this iSCSI connection will stay disconnected and unused.

 * Temporarily boot the image/ISO/USB on another system connected directly via Ethernet.